abstractmachines/r-stats-probability/README.md

 ## Negative Binomial Distribution

+Recall the geometric distribution, which is finding the probability of the first success.
+The negative binomial distribution focuses on the use case for multiple successes occurring.

-Either counting the number of failures, or counting the $r$th trial where the first success occurs.
+Depending on the textbook you are using, this is either counting the number of failures, or counting the trial where the $r$th success occurs.

+> Distribution (TODO): (case 1, Wackerly)

-> Distribution (TODO):
+> Distribution (TODO): Case 2, Devore

 > Mean, Variance (TODO):